geometor/geometor-explorer/README.md

 The purpose of **Explorer** is to find and catalogue unique instances of golden sections within geometric constructions with algebraic proofs.

 **Explorer** is currently a demonstration prototype.
-There are significant plans for enabling user interactivity including adding lines and circles within the field, as well as analysis of the discovered golden sections.
+There are significant plans for enabling user interactivity including adding lines and circles within the interface, as well as analysis of the discovered golden sections.

 check out **Explorer** here: